-In the previous article I was talking about the four major basilicas with a very special rank.
-They are the four sacred churches, which Catholics visit in the first place and which are considered pilgrim route number one.
-Among many ancient churches in Rome these ones possess a very special status and are called Papal Basilicas, or archbasilicas.
-However, there are many more basilicas in Rome that possess the antique atmosphere of cozy tiny churches that survived thousands of years.
-As always the time-machine called Rome has many more treasures to share with you.
-Right have a look at those unique churches that are hidden from the eyes of tourists and which keep the atmosphere of early Christianity within their walls.
+In the previous article I was talking about the four major basilicas with a very special rank that attract religious people from all over the world.
+These are the four sacred Rome churches that Catholics visit in the first place and that are considered the pilgrim route number one.
+That's why they are called the Four Papal Basilicas, or Archbasilicas.
+However, there are many other old Rome churches, which possess the antique atmosphere of cozy tiny Christian places that survived more than a thousand years.
+As always the time-machine called Rome opens its treasure-box to share its gems with you.
+So, what are those unique Rome churches that are hidden from the eyes of tourists and which keep the atmosphere of early Christianity within their walls?

 Early titular churches are in fact the predecessors of the modern ones.
 The oldest known titular churches date back to the time before 313AD, when Christianity was first legalized by Emperor Constantine.
 With him the first churches began to be built officially and the hidden ones were reconstructed.
 But prior to Constantine churches existed in a different mode.
 Initially, they were secret houses that united its circle of Christians under one roof with a cardinal at the heart of each of the churches.
 Many churches of the kind were called in the name of the cardinal of the house and this is what “titular” means.

 Titular churches have been founded since then until today, but let’s explore the most ancient of them, those ones that practically originated in the ancient times when Roman Empire reigned over these lands, treating the first Christians as outcasts, prosecuted them and brutally executed on the arenas of the Colosseum and other venues.